Zolika1351/ChaosModGTAIII/README.md

 ![pic](https://user-images.githubusercontent.com/10864159/204119821-30f06894-9182-48f5-a037-467a1899a974.jpg)

 # Customizability
 The mod is highly tweakable, allowing you to have the exact experience you want.
+Just press F7 at any time, and with the numpad, you will be able to configure any of these options to your heart's content.

 Main Options:
 - Toggle the mod on and off